-HARRISBURG, Pa. — Pennsylvania’s unemployment rate remained the same in June, as payrolls crept higher.
+HARRISBURG, Pa. — Pennsylvania’s unemployment rate remained stable in January, even as employment and payrolls crept down slightly.

 Friday’s figures are preliminary and could change.